October 11, 2017 11 min read

 8. Safety

 In this article we will explain what an electric fireplace is, how does it work, and the way it produces flames.
 This guide will also cover its heating capacity, cost and safety measures.
-We will also compare it to traditional fireplaces.
-Plus, materials used for manufacturing of back panels and hearths will be discussed.
+We will also compare it to a traditional fireplace and discuss the materials used for manufacturing of back panels and hearths.
 So, let’s get started and break everything down piece by piece.

 First off, what is an electric fire?
 And an electric fire suite?